-This is something I’d definitely recommend for almost any business today.
+YouTube is something I’d definitely recommend for almost any online business owner.

 I started my YouTube channel almost exactly a year ago, and it’s definitely helped me to make my business more visible.
 Plus, I’ve booked clients who found me as a direct result of being on YouTube.

 Although putting out more video content can be really beneficial for your business, I know it can be daunting in the beginning.
-So, in today’s post, I’ll share more about how I launched my own YouTube channel — and I’ll give you three simple tips to help you brand your videos right from the start.
+So, in today’s post, I’ll share more about how I launched my own YouTube channel — and I’ll give you three simple tips to help your YouTube channel branding right from the start.

 When you launch your channel, it’s a good idea to make sure your video content has a similar look and feel to any content you would publish (like blogs and social media posts).